American Legion: Local affairs

+Open to merchant seamen

 In 1988, after over 44 years of opposing U.S. Merchant seamen from receiving benefits under the G.I.
 Bill, they allowed Merchant seamen to join the American Legion.
 This followed Merchant seamen being granted limited veterans status by the United States Secretary of the Air Force on January 19, 1988.

+Flag issues

 After a 1989 U.S. Supreme Court decision (Texas v.
 Johnson), the American Legion launched and funded an unsuccessful campaign to win a constitutional amendment against harming the flag of the United States.
 The Legion formed the Citizens' Flag Honor Guard and it later became the Citizens Flag Alliance.